 A good newsroom will allow you to showcase your success stories, news clippings, and press features.
 Not only does this add weight to your story, but its very existence makes it more believable and shows your audience that others are buying into your brand—persuading them that they should too.

-7. Keep your staff in the loop
+7. Your online newsroom will keep your staff in the loop

 It’s not just the public and journalists that will benefit from your newsroom.
 Your staff can too.